americanthinker/2017-fall-main/project/README.md

 # Final Project Guidelines

-## Note: dates are still from the summer semester.
-We'll get these updated soon!
-The project will remain very similar in form, so you're welcome to start thinking about it...

 In addition to programming assignments, students will complete a final project that represents a significant implementation and/or application of NLP techniques.
 Here’s what to expect:
 - You can work on the project in a group of up to 3 students.
 Solo projects are also fine, but we strongly encourage you to collaborate.
 While we expect high _quality_ of work from all groups, we expect a higher _quantity_ of work from teams with more members.
 - The project can be on anything within the scope of the class, although it need not be something covered explicitly in lecture.